 Contributing to IHI: industry partners and contributing partners

 Large companies that are members of the IHI industry partners contribute to the programme, primarily through ‘in-kind’ contributions (e.g. their researchers’ time, laboratories, data, compounds).
 They can also make cash contributions.
-IHI contributing partners provide resources to IHI in the same way.
+IHI contributing partners provide resources to IHI in a similar way.

-At least 45% of each project’s budget has to come from industry partner / contributing partner contributions (in exceptional cases, a lower percentage may be allowed).
+At least 45% of each project’s budget has to come from industry partner / contributing partner contributions.

 The IHI Programme Office manages the IHI programme as well as projects launched under the Innovative Medicines Initiative (IMI1 and IMI2).
 Half of the funding for IMI1, IMI2 and IHI comes from European tax payers, via the European research programmes, and we take the sound management of these funds extremely seriously.

 EU funding is distributed mainly based on cost claims for work carried out in projects by organisations that are eligible to receive funding.
 Working on the principle that prevention is better than a cure, we provide project participants with information and guidance to help them avoid errors when submitting a claim.

 In addition, our internal procedures and checklists are designed to ensure that when a cost claim is received from a project, errors are detected before payment is made.
 Finally, we send external auditors into project participants’ premises to go over cost claims with a fine-toothed comb.
 If they find that payments have been made in error, these are recovered.

 Industry and other contributions to IMI / IHI

 In public-private partnerships, the expected contributions from industry members and other contributors are described in the legislation and should match the contributions of the EU.
 All contributions are reported to the Programme Office.
 The reports are verified and progress is monitored to ensure we are on track to meet the contribution targets set out in the legislation.